Angeline Hartmann

 Communications Director, National Center for Missing & Exploited Children

-With over two decades as a broadcast journalist, Angeline Hartmann is a passionate advocate for crime victims.
-As Director of Communications at the National Center for Missing & Exploited Children (NCMEC), she works directly with law enforcement and families to keep cases in the public eye.
-She also serves as a spokesperson for the organization and regularly appears on the hit television series On Patrol: Live on the REELZ Network, bringing attention to missing children’s cases nationwide.
+As Director of Communications at the National Center for Missing & Exploited Children, Angeline leads national outreach efforts and works directly with law enforcement and families to keep their cases in the public eye.
+She also serves as a spokesperson for the organization and is a regular contributor on the hit television series “On Patrol: Live” on the REELZ Network, where she brings attention to missing children cases.